sullivg2/sullivg2.github.io/about-geoff.md

 ## About Geoff

  I am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
-My background is in technology sales, marketing, business development, partners & alliances, and solution architecture.
+My background is in sales, marketing , business development, partners & alliances, and solution architecture, all within the ICT sector.
 My speciality is building and bringing highly technical, disruptive products and services to market.

 I'm an advocate of open source technology, having dedicated many years to supporting the adoption of [OpenStack](https://www.openstack.org/) and other